Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Northwestern Stats and Trends

-- Northwestern has one win against the spread in five games this year.

-- The Wildcats have yet to cover the spread this season when underdogs by 2.5 points or more.

-- Northwestern's games this year have hit the over on three of five set point totals (60%).
+- Northwestern's games this season have hit the over on three of five set point totals (60%).

-- Northwestern is 1-2 against the spread and 2-1 overall in games when it scores more than 22.8 points.
+- Northwestern is 1-2 against the spread and 2-1 overall when the team scores more than 22.8 points.

 - Northwestern is 1-2 against the spread and 1-2 overall when the team totals more than 364.8 yards.